iamjiboya/CAPTAIN/README.md

 **Notes on FlashAttention for Accelerated Training:**

-For accelerated training, we leverage FlashAttention.
+For accelerated training, we also leverage FlashAttention.
 We specifically utilize FlashAttention-2 and recommend CUDA 12.8 for optimal performance.

 Please be aware that the `flash-attn` dependency often requires specific GPU hardware and CUDA versions.
-Therefore, for detailed and up-to-date installation instructions tailored to your system, please refer directly to the official `flash-attn` repository: [https://github.com/Dao-AILab/flash-attention/tree/main]
+Therefore, for detailed and up-to-date installation instructions tailored to your system, please refer directly to the official `flash-attn` repository: https://github.com/Dao-AILab/flash-attention/tree/main.